1. News

 • HMRC have questions about your tax return – which, although unrelated to R&D – has triggered the enquiry.
 R&D is usually then included for completeness.

 • HMRC are focusing enquiries on a particular sector or type of technology to ensure they are approaching claims in the sector consistently.
+Businesses with certain Standard Industry Classification (or SIC) codes, are at higher risk of an enquiry.

 What you need to do